 Fears of being judged, being wrong, or being exposed in some way, were overwhelming.
 I was happy to be seen by a small group of ‘safe’ people but not by the world at large.
 I was happy sharing my opinions in intimate circles but not with a wider audience.
 I was happy being known in my small pond but terrified to step into a larger one.

 Eventually I decided to do something about all those fears, and to support other women to do the same.
 I developed techniques and repeatable processes for overcoming visibility fears.
 I started teaching those processes and seeing great results in myself and in my clients.
-And so I built out a suite of classes and a flagship program ‘A Visible Woman’ to support women to overcome visibility blocks and embody a new form of leadership that’s influenced by the wisdom of the feminine.
+And so I built out a full curriculum to support women to overcome visibility blocks, embody a new form of leadership that’s influenced by the wisdom of the feminine, and take consistent action to become more visible in the world.

 And after doing all that visibility block clearing work I also co-founded and became the founding CEO of a national day of celebration for women and girls in Australia.